ohrite/eyelet/README.md

 ## How does it know what to fetch?

-The `latest-stable` tag points eyelet at the right place.
-Just don't forget to update the tag!
+The `latest-stable` branch points eyelet at the right place.
+Or whatever.
+You'll see.

 ## But why?